 Prices for iron ore cargoes with a 63.5% iron content for delivery into Tianjin bottomed around $110 per tonne, not fat from a seven-month low of $100 amid lingering worries about a potential global recession, China's property crisis, steel production cuts, and recently US-China tensions over Taiwan.
 Weak global demand will help turn the iron ore market to a significant surplus over the second half of 2022, which, in turn, poses a significant downside risk for prices.
 Still, a rebound in steel margins in China has prompted the restart of some of the idled blast furnaces, easing some of the concerns over weak demand.

-Historically, Iron Ore reached an all time high of 200 in November of 2007.
-Iron Ore - data, forecasts, historical chart - was last updated on April of 2021.
+Historically, Iron Ore reached an all time high of 229.50 in May of 2021.
+Iron Ore - data, forecasts, historical chart - was last updated on August of 2022.

-Iron Ore is expected to trade at 163.46 USD/MT by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 142.77 in 12 months time.
+Iron Ore is expected to trade at 107.24 USD/MT by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 95.41 in 12 months time.